 Since the program was launched 13 October, 2013 we have added members in Montenegro, Romania, Serbia, Cambodia, China, Indonesia, Singapore, Sri Lanka, Vietnam, Colombia, Ecuador, Peru, Trinidad, and Jamaica.

 As the Foundation grows, we plan to expand these efforts to include Annual Global Convention registrations along with travel expenses and tables in our Unique Destinations trade show.
-Assisting in the professional growth of future LGBT tourism leaders worldwide helps to make travel more welcoming for us all.
+Assisting in the professional growth of future LGBTQ tourism leaders worldwide helps to make travel more welcoming for us all.

 For more information on this program, please go to www.iglta.org/emerging